 Second, the how.
 Netflix can survive thanks to the shotgun method I mentioned earlier.
 The idea is simple: Provision enough service instances that 99.9999 percent of requests will complete successfully.
 Any failed requests will work on a retry.
 Pull the plug on a service instance, and another local one will take its place.
 Pull the plug on an entire service, and your system should compensate or reroute users to other availability zones or regions with that specific service.
 If nothing else is available, the user or request should fail fast and not wait to time out.

-Netflix expanded the Chaos Monkey concept and released the capability as Simian Army (see Figure 9), to include Chaos Monkeys, Janitor Monkeys, Conformity Monkeys, and Latency Monkeys — cloud application components that introduce specific chaos into operations, including latency and compliance issues.
+Netflix expanded the Chaos Monkey concept and released the capability as Simian Army, to include Chaos Monkeys, Janitor Monkeys, Conformity Monkeys, and Latency Monkeys — cloud application components that introduce specific chaos into operations, including latency and compliance issues.
+The Simian Army project has since been deprecated, as Netflix moved its capability to other service components, as each area of chaos testing proved itself invaluable along the way.

 As you can see, Netflix (and other companies adopting microservices) subscribes to the idea that what kills your application makes it stronger.

-The main benefits I touched on for microservices are:
+In the end, the main benefits for using microservices are: